-Jamie Evrard creates rich floral and still-life paintings using oil paint, monotype and watercolours.
+Jamie Evrard creates lush floral, landscape and still-life paintings using oil paint, monotype and watercolours.
 She has been exploring floral subject matter for over forty years.
+Her masterful landscapes utilize steady, economical strokes and rich colour to achieve depth, vitality and immersiveness.

 Evrard says of her work: "What most intrigues me as subject matter for my paintings are the most ordinary things: still life objects that I see around the house day after day but that resonate for me in their familiarity and rather unremarkable landscapes in which I can find a particular quiet, understated beauty and mystery.
 I paint in order to see what it is I am looking at.
 Making art is a way of taking possession, a way of finding out how things really are, or perhaps of making them as I would like them to be.
 If a few days go by without my having drawn or painted, I become completely impossible."